anamoya-tech/ecommerce-customer-revenue-analysis/README.md

 ## Project Overview
 This project analyzes historical e-commerce transaction data to identify the **key drivers of revenue growth** in an online retail business.

-The analysis follows a **fully reproducible, SQL-first pipeline in BigQuery**, ending with a **BI-ready monthly KPI table** connected directly to Tableau for executive reporting.
+The analysis follows a **fully reproducible, SQL-first pipeline in BigQuery**, ending with a **BI-ready monthly KPI table** connected directly to **Tableau** for executive reporting.

-During development, the project was intentionally **restarted from raw data** after identifying conceptual and data consistency issues in the initial approach.
+During development, the project was intentionally **rebuilt from raw transactional data** after identifying conceptual and data consistency issues in an earlier approach.
 The original README and SQL scripts are preserved under the `/old` folder for full traceability.

 ---